-If a retired member is reemployed by SPPS prior to Age 65, their SPTRFA monthly benefits will be reduced if the retired member earns more than \$46,000 from SPPS in any calendar year.
+If a retired member is reemployed by SPPS prior to Social Security Normal Retirement Age, their SPTRFA monthly benefits will be reduced if the retired member earns more than \$46,000 from SPPS in any calendar year.
 The following year's pension will be reduced by one dollar for every three dollars in SPPS earnings over \$46,000, with the amount of the reduction forfeited to SPTRFA.
-After age 65, retired members have no SPPS re-employment earnings limitation.
+After Social Security Normal Retirement Age, retired members have no SPPS re-employment earnings limitation.
 Retired members can work for any other employer without a reduction in their SPTRFA pension benefits.